+As fall progresses and temperatures drop, plants are preparing for dormancy.
 While it appears as if all activity in the garden has stopped, there's a lot going on under the soil until it freezes.
 Newly transplanted trees and shrubs, divisions of perennials, and hardy bulbs are all growing roots, drawing on soil nutrients and moisture around them.
 Earthworms and various microbes in the soil are still processing the organic material they're finding.
-Most likely, the organic mulch you spread to protect the soil during the summer months has substantially decomposed.
-It's important to spread new mulch now -- a thicker winter layer -- to protect plants and soil over the winter months.
-The idea is not so much to keep the soil warm as it is to keep the temperature even.
-Once the soil is frozen, mulch keeps it frozen.
-So if you have shade trees, convert the fallen leaves to mulch and use it throughout your property.
+Even with all of this going on under the surface, your plants need protection from the cold, frigid weather.
+With all of this in mind, you can get around winter in a breeze with these helpful tips!

 Editor's Tip: Screen evergreens, particularly exposed broad-leaved types, from drying winter wind and sun by setting up burlap screens or shade cloth shelters.

 Roses are so beautiful that it's difficult to begrudge them the extra attention they require over the growing season.
 As cool fall weather brings on their dormant period, one final job remains for you: preparing them for winter.
 As a group, hybrid tea roses are the most vulnerable to winter cold and need the most preparation, while the easiest roses to grow and care for are shrub roses.
 Easy-care roses will need mulch or compost to keep their base warm, while more fragile roses will need some sort of protective covering, like a rose cone or cloche.

 Cool Climate Vegetables